 According to Galton (1892), only one in 64 million have the probability of two people having the identical fingerprint, the probability is extremely low, so it is a reliable form of evidence to prove the identity of the person.
 In situations where the skin has been removed, cut or rubbed off, the skin still grows back and gives the same prints as before.
-In fact, scar marks will make the prints all the more unique.
-It cannot be altered; therefore, it is permanent.
+It cannot be altered, therefore it is permanent.
 (Dr. Henry Fauld, 1880).
 Only a severe 2nd or 3rd degree burn can damage the fingerprints, or if the tip of the finger has been cut off.
 These leave behind permanent scars which also demonstrate uniqueness on its own.
 In majority of cases the robber usually takes the cash and articles of value, he leaves behind things of lesser importance like the bag, wallet, membership cards found inside the wallet or the weapon which he used to threaten the victim.
 The examination of fingerprints will tell us who else was present at the crime scene and whether he/she could be linked to the crime or not.
-When fingerprints are compared to the other types of evidence in a public place fingerprint is considered a reliable physical evidence.
+When fingerprints are compared to the other types of evidence in a public place fingerprint is considered a reliable physical evidence:

+- Footprints: At outdoor locations, footprints may be present in all directions.
+Therefore, it is impossible to evaluate and identify the offender. - Sources of DNA (hair/blood): Relatively low chances.
+Even if found it is expensive and time consuming. - Digital evidence: Less likely considering the situation.
+CCTV can provide valuable information.

-Comparing other types of evidences that maybe recovered, for example footprints may be present in all directions in an outdoor scene.
-Therefore, it is impossible to evaluate and identify the offender.
-In situations where, physical violence has happened there are comparatively better chances to find blood, it can be used for DNA analysis, otherwise, relatively low chances to find as compared to fingerprints.
-There are relatively low chances to find other sources of DNA (eg: hair).
-Even if found, the analysis is expensive and time consuming.
-CCTV can provide valuable information during investigation, but absence is likely to serve no digital evidence.
-Fiber analysis may be possible if there are known suspects and cloth fragments are found.
+- Fibers, cloth-fragments: less likely unless there are known suspects to be compared. - Blood: in situations where physical violence has happened and there are chances to find blood, it can be used to identify using DNA analysis, otherwise, relatively low chances to find as compared to fingerprints.

 In most of the crime scenes there is a presence of physical evidence and in about 50% of them, they are latent fingerprints (Greenwood, 1975, p-25).
 Remaining 50% are in the form of trace evidence such as hair, fiber etc. DNA material, foot prints or digital evidence.